5 Industrial Interior Design Ideas for Your Custom HomeJanuary 7, 2020

 1. Incorporate Concrete

 Concrete can be a great material to use within your industrial interior design!
 Plus, it’s a versatile material, so there are several ways to incorporate concrete into your custom home design.
 Consider utilizing this durable material for floors in entryways, as an accent wall, or even for the base of your kitchen island!

 The industrial appearance will make a big statement and is one of the popular housing trends.
 However, if you don’t want to go quite as “big” with a statement piece, you can use smaller pieces for a touch of industrial decor.
 Concrete vases can add a touch of concrete decor without needing as much of a commitment to using this building material.

 2. Mix Wood and Metal

-Mixing different wood and metal textures is a great idea for industrial décor and one that is seen quite frequently.
+Mixing different wood and metal textures is a great idea for industrial decor and one that is seen quite frequently.
 A vintage metal table with a wooden tabletop is a popular way to get this look and is one of the industrial farmhouse design ideas.